minkere-kor/lab2-git-markdown/readme.md

    4.4.1](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-situational-awareness)).
    Show below, in _block quote_, what does it print.

-   > Changes not staged for commit\n  modified: readme.md\nUntracked files:\n books.md
+   >Changes not staged for commit
+      modified: readme.md
+    Untracked files:
+      books.md

    Explain, in plain text, what does it mean.

   The readme markdown file has been altered and has not been committed to the repository and the books markdown file is a new file that has been created and additionally not added to the repository.

 6. **add** the new file to the repository (see [course book 4.4.3](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-adding)).